ucsb-cs16/w19/_lab/lab01.md

 0 1
 ```

-Each string printed by the program should include a newline at the end, but no other trailing whitespace (i.e. extra space characters at the end of the line).
+Each string printed by the program should include a newline at the end, but **no other trailing whitespace** (i.e., extra space characters at the end of the line).

-For this problem you have to use a for-loop and a while or do-while loop.
+For this problem you have to use a `for` loop and a `while` or `do-while` loop.
 While loops are similar in that the code inside the body of the while is repeated as long as the while condition is true.
-Here is the syntax for while
+Here is the syntax for `while`

 ```
 while('expression'){